 Using Larsen’s book, alongside an example of a successful memoir proposal that sold well (my agent sent me), I managed to write my book proposal for L’Australien Du Train (working title) and I’m really proud of it.
 Highly recommend Larsen’s book if you’re writing a memoir or non-fiction book proposal!

 This self-help book is fun and light and positive, just what the doctor ordered when you’re living through a pandemic and most media is contributing to a feeling of powerlessness

-This book is wonderful.
-I’d searched for examples of ‘found manuscript’ memoirs for my book proposal and someone in one of my writing groups recommended this one.
+This book is wonderful and really unique.
+I’d searched for examples of ‘found manuscript’ memoirs for my book proposal and someone in one of my writing groups recommended Red Leather Journal.
 Just an incredible tale, and so beautifully revealed.
 Koppel found the diary in a dumpster and set out to discover the woman behind the words.
-If you love history, memoir and New York stories, you will love this memoir.
+If you love history, memoir and old New York stories, you will love this memoir.
+Beautifully written.

 You Are A Badass Making Money by Jen Sincero.

 Again, i love Sincero’s ‘voice’, her sense of humour and the examples from her own life.
 I loved her descriptions of her double life where she was in a punk rock band living in her parent’s garage, starting a coaching business, hoping no-one recognised her in her marketing conferences.
 I could identify with so much of her story!
 Don’t be deceived by the playful nature of her writing, some of the money mindset exercises she shares are very deep.
 Nothing triggers our ‘stories’ more than unpacking our attitude to finances!